-Our master’s degree in Media Production provides graduates with a competitive edge, the ability to produce and market their stories to existing media conglomerates or to start their own businesses incorporating the newest technology.
+Our Master’s in Media Production degree provides graduates with a tailored educational experience.
+We stress film and web production and work with students to create a final project that catches the attention of potential employers.
 Our program is ideal for self-starters who grasp the storytelling process from concept through distribution, and who are looking for training as new media leaders with distinctive values and a firm grasp of “The Big Picture.”

 Malibu is the home to the most powerful media moguls in the world.
 They don’t just make movies, they run studios, networks, and record labels.
-Our students have already been inspired by classes with Randall Wallace, the screenwriter of Braveheart; Tom Shadyac, the director of Bruce Almighty; Sheryl J. Anderson, producer of Charmed; and Don Ohlmeyer, broadcast producer of the Olympics and the Super Bowl.
-God gathered these world-renowned resources as our neighbors and friends.
 Pepperdine’s graduate program offers remarkable access.
 Pepperdine professors bring their considerable connections to class in an approachable and personable manner.
 We aim to forge long-term relationships with people who can turn your dreams into realities.

 The application deadline for the fall term of the Master of Media Production is March 31st.
 Students wishing to apply for scholarships and assistantships must submit all application materials by February 1st.
 This application may be obtained from the Graduate Coordinator in the Communication Division.